dylanhulbert/homework-07/GoodReadmeGenerator/output/README.md

 * [Contributing](##Contributing)
 * [Tests](##Tests)
 ## Installation
-f
+go to gary and ask
 ## Usage
-f
+garyfied
 ## License
-f
+no
 ## Contributing
-f
+no way
 ## Test
-f
+with gary
 ## Support
 PHOTO GOES HERE
-* f WILL NEED TO CREATE URL
+* gary WILL NEED TO CREATE URL
-* f
+* gary@gary.com